 A CA with good analytical skills has the ability to solve complex problems using a logical informed decision-making, using different sources of information to support their chosen approach.
 The ability to use 'big data' is a key development in business, and something that good CAs are already well aware of.

-Tip: The key to using the numbers well is to start with a clear understanding of what the business does, and what its aims are.
-Use this context to be selective about the numbers you are going to work with, rather than applying every analytical technique you have learned.
+Use your understanding of the business and its aims to be selective about the numbers you are going to work with, rather than applying every analytical technique you have learned.

 CAs are often an integral part of an organisation's strategic top team.
 Not only do they need to work effectively with people who have similar skills, but as they become more strategic, they also need to collaborate across different departments and business functions, working on multi-disciplinary teams with external clients as well.

-Tip: It can be useful to get some feedback on your teamwork skills from the people you work with.
-For example, you could ask your team, or clients for some confidential feedback about your approach at the end of project or specific piece of work.
+It can be useful to get some feedback on your teamwork skills from the people you work with.
+You could ask your team or clients for some confidential feedback about your approach at the end of a project or specific piece of work.